 This paper proceeds as follows.
-Section 3 explores in the abstract risk scenarios involving the use of nuclear weapons.
+The next section explores in the abstract risk scenarios involving the use of nuclear weapons.
 It discusses four pathways to use, identifying sources of risk and, where relevant, referring to historical 'close calls' that exemplify the scenario.
-Section 4 considers the appropriate means of addressing the identified pathways to use.
+Then, the paper considers the appropriate means of addressing the identified pathways to use.
 It outlines a broad approach and accompanying objectives for combating each.
 Drawing from scholars, analysts, and policymakers, it also previews baskets of risk reduction measures that fall into each approach (see the appendix for a summary of these ideas).
-Section 5 considers how nuclear-armed States have hitherto engaged with nuclear risk reduction in bilateral and multilateral settings.
+Following that, the paper considers how nuclear-armed States have hitherto engaged with nuclear risk reduction in bilateral and multilateral settings.
 A concluding section revisits contestation surrounding the concept of risk reduction.
 It offers a proposal for deploying the framework with a view to developing practical and feasible measures linked to particular contexts, which UNIDIR will explore in its research moving forward.

-&lt;sup>2 As there are many such ideas and proposals, inevitably the selection is somewhat arbitrary.
+2 As there are many such ideas and proposals, inevitably the selection is somewhat arbitrary.